AsfarHorani/Struct-Excersize/README.md

 # Struct-Excersize
-An example program to practice struct keyword using C#
+An example program to practice struct keyword using JAVA